 The Vmknic count should match the number of VMs attached to the logical switch.

-Test IP VTEP interface connectivity, and verify the MTU has been increased to support VXLAN encapsulation.
-Ping the vmknic interface IP address, which can be found on the host's Manage > Networking > Virtual switches page in the vCenter Web Client.
+Test IP VTEP interface connectivity, and verify that the MTU has been increased to support VXLAN encapsulation.
+Ping the vmknic interface IP address.
+To find the IP address of vmknic interface in the vSphere Web Client, do these steps:

 The -d flag sets the don't-fragment (DF) bit on IPv4 packets.
 The -s flag sets the packet size.